False Positive, False Negative, True Positive and True Negative

 This topic is a refresher for some or something new for others, but it is nice to know the true meaning of those terms in Cyber Security – Malware detection definition.

-Let’s dive a bit deeper into the story
+Let’s dive a bit deeper into the story.

 Network firewalls use various methods to categorise the events traversing the firewall.
-One standard practice is to use rules and policies that define what types of traffic are allowed to pass through the firewall and what types are blocked.
+One standard practice is to use rules and policies that define what types of traffic are allowed to pass through the firewall and what kinds are blocked.
 These rules can be based on various criteria, such as the source and destination IP addresses, ports, and protocols.

 Another method a firewall uses is to inspect the actual content of the network traffic, looking for specific patterns or characteristics that indicate malicious activity.
 For example, a firewall may use deep packet inspection (DPI) to examine the payload of a packet, looking for known malware or other malicious code.